2

 How Kissflow Integration works

-An integration consists of a series of sequential steps that determine how data transfers and transforms between different applications.
+An integration consists of a series of sequential steps that determine how data is transferred and transformed between different applications.
 Each step is built using connectors.

 Example workflows